 - Check Initialize this repository with a README.

 - Click the green "Clone or download" button on your new repo page.

 - Copy the URL value from the text field inside the dialog box that appears (it should be something like: https://github.com/<your_git_user_id>/django_local_library.git).

-Now the repository ("repo") is created we are going to want to clone it on our local computer:
+Now that the repository ("repo") is created we are going to want to clone it on our local computer:

 - Install git for your local computer (you can find versions for different platforms here).

 - Open a command prompt/terminal and clone your repository using the URL you copied above: